 The question our wrongful death attorneys hear most often from clients at the beginning of their case is who pays my medical expenses while my case is pending.
 I often then hear that the client told the hospital just to bill the at-fault party directly.

-That being the case, what are you supposed to do?
-Whatever you do, you need to get the proper treatment immediately and there are several ways you can do it without paying directly out of pocket:
+How long does it take to settle wrongful death claims in Atlanta?
+The answer to this question varies.
+That being the case, what are you supposed to do until you recover wrongful death damages?
+Whatever you do, you need to get the proper treatment immediately and there are several ways you can do it without paying directly out of pocket.

 Our Atlanta wrongful death lawyers will work with you from the beginning of our representation of you to get you set up with the most appropriate medical provider for your injuries and under one or more of the above options so your medical bills are covered while you worry about getting better.
+We guide clients through every step of the wrongful death lawsuit and work tirelessly to ensure they are fully compensated.
 Contact our wrongful death attorneys today to learn more.